stroblme/natLight/README.md

 This small python script outputs an 'white' RGB/ HSV value which varies depending on sunrise and sunset at your location as well on your personal preferences regarding sleep and wake up times.

+The project is intended to be used in a custom environment acting as "white light value provider".
 In my case it's used to modify the RGB value of my room light to a more eye-friendly, warmer light.
 It's compareable to any blue-light filter for Displays but implemts only the color changes.

 You can modify transition time as well as your personal color temperature limits and other preferences in a config file.

 ## Requirements